anetacamo/twoworlds/README.md

 ## TODO

+- the video in fullscreen should continue playing at the same time as it played in the mainpage
+- add logos
+- single quotes fix
+- footer
+- fix the text

+### DONE

+- change headings in separated pictures: styled them and unified them
+- added and exchanged marks picture
+- decreased rounded corners pictures
+- edited the links in the menu and added anchors to all the links
+- added new texts from the mail
+- under pictures on main page add link to see all the pictures: "se alle billeder" + created anchor tags
+- removed da | en
+- 'interaktiv video' - haeadline added
+- move the balls - video: between the buttons and the video
+- added footer everywhere

+- footer finish
+- not playing on phone
 - sound not playing
 - sound is lacking
 - time indicator?
-- not playing on phone
-- footer finish
-- interactive video haeadline
-- move the balls
-- under pictures on main page add link to see all the pictures
-- the video in fullscreen should continue playing at the same time as it played in the mainpage

-### DONE

 - added mark
 - pictures before fakta boxes